BluePinStudio/BluePinSite/collections/_posts/2025-10-25-Greg-Post-Mortem.md

 ## What Went Well

-We managed to get prototypes of all the mini-games up and running on day 2 which allowed all of us to base all future work on those.
-This was super valuable to me because I could being iterating on things like menus and particles without worrying about the gameplay being incomplete.
-The fruits of that labor can be seen in the final product which is my first game jam entry that has achievements!

-Also, I should mention that this is the first time trying to implement 3D assets in one of my games.
-Of course we had to 'fake' it by using rasterized 3D models as pngs but I think it was still wildly successful!

-<span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Axel (Art)**:</span> Blank
+<span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Axel (Art)**:</span> I don't often personally work in teams, so having clear division of labor was nice.
+Being able to safely rely on other people to focus on the design, music, and programming allowed more focus on the art side which was needed.

-<span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Keely (Greg)**:</span> Blank
+<span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Keely (Greg)**:</span> Aesthetic, music and vibe of the game turned out great.
+I liked the initial ideation - the base mechanics of the game felt like a neat spin on bullet hell that I hadn't seen before.

 <span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Manisha (Music)**:</span> Blank

 ## Challenges

-The main challenges for me was optimizing the game as much as possible.
-At its largest it was 120MB, and this was before all the assets were in.
-Turns out exporting hundreds of 1080p frames of an animation takes up a ton of space.
-We made a lot of progress there, I think we ended up shipping the game at 110MB (whereas it would've been near 150MB).

-<span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Axel (Art)**:</span> Blank
+<span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Axel (Art)**:</span> I'm not an artist in any sense of the word, mostly do programming, so it was definitely a different track of mind.
+Think I'm pretty slow at it, and generally not super happy with most of the output.
+I also unfortunately just didn't have as much time as I would have liked to dedicate towards the jam, and am thankful for others largely supporting most the project.

-<span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Keely (Greg)**:</span> Blank
+<span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Keely (Greg)**:</span> I just wasn't really all that available to help with stuff.
+For previous jams we had a little more coordination/in person collaboration which is what I like about game jams.

 <span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Manisha (Music)**:</span> Blank